Fine Art Foundation

 ARTS-1116 | Introduction to Photography | 3.5 | ||

-This introductory level course is structured to provide a balance between technical instruction and demonstrations, out-of-class shooting assignments, photographic lab practices, discussion of ideas and concepts related to the history of Fine Art photographic images and processes.
-A critical analysis of student's work and its connection to the subject of art will be ongoing. | ||||
+This introductory level course is structured to provide a balance between technical instruction. and demonstrations, out-of-class assignments, photographic lab practices, discussion of ideas and concepts related to the history of Fine Art photography.
+Digital cameras and digital editing tools will be introduced and utilized.
+A critical analysis of student's work and its connection to the subject of art will be thoroughly investigated. | ||||

 ARTS-1071 | Methods & Media in Drawing | 3 | ||